janayuv/sales-report/README.md

    - Company Name: "Test Company Pvt Ltd"
    - GST Number: "07AABCU9603R1ZX"
    - State Code: "07" (Delhi)

+### Using Selected Company
+1. **Select a Company**: Use the dropdown in the header to select a company
+2. **Import Data**: Navigate to Import & Reports page - operations will use the selected company
+3. **Generate Reports**: Reports will be generated for the selected company
+4. **Validation**: If no company is selected, you'll be prompted to select one
+5. **Persistence**: Your selection is saved and restored when you restart the app

 ## 📁 Project Structure